Can home insurance be cancelled?

 - cancel your policy within 21 days of the policy being issued or renewed – the cooling off period – and have not made any claims, or

-- decline our annual offer to renew your policy (effectively cancelling it).
+- decline our annual offer to renew your policy.

-Otherwise, you’ll have to pay a cancellation fee of $40.
+Otherwise, you’ll have to pay an ‘early cancellation’ fee of $40.

 Can I cancel my home insurance policy and get a refund?